DFE-Digital/sts-plan-technology-for-your-school/terraform/dns-zone/README.md

 When deploying a new DNS zone there are a couple of steps to runt through:
-1. Make sure a storage environment exists fo rthe backend.
+1. Make sure a storage account exists for the backend.
 Ideally this should re-use the same storage as [cluster-app](../container-app/) but with a unique key for the statefile.
 2. Apply the terraform in `dns-zone` while supplying the fully qualified domain name passed in as `primary_fqdn=plan-technology-for-your-school.education.gov.uk` and `subdomains='["staging"]'`.
 Note: we use a set here so that the code can support additional subdomains in the future.
 3. The terraform will output the name servers which can be submitted to InfraOps to get the domain delegated across here: [How To Request DNS](https://dfe-ssp.visualstudio.com/s190-schools-technology-services/_wiki/wikis/s190-schools-technology-services.wiki/12901/How-to-request-DNS)